Updated on March 2, 2026

 Are there any free funding programs for small businesses in the state of Illinois?

-Yes, the state of Illinois offers free funding programs like the Advantage Illinois program which provides access to capital for small businesses, fostering job creation and economic development.
+Yes, the state of Illinois offers free funding programs through its grant portfolio.
+Grants through the Small Business Capital and Infrastructure Grant Program, SBIR/STTR Matching Program, and the Neighborhood Opportunity Fund are all non-repayable.
+The Advantage Illinois program provides access to reduced-cost capital for small businesses through participating lenders, fostering job creation and economic development.

-What financial assistance is available for Illinois small businesses affected by COVID-19?
+What financial assistance is available for Illinois small businesses affected by economic downturns?

 This post is to be used for informational purposes only and does not constitute formal legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 Resolve assumes no liability for actions taken in reliance upon the information contained herein.